-The left’s struggle to take control of the Senate was predicted in preelection polls.
-Unlike is the case in the lower chamber, where the party with most votes nationally gets the majority, winners’ bonus seats in the Senate are awarded on a regional basis.
-Berlusconi formed an alliance with the federalist Lega Nord in order to increase his chances of winning the elections in the northern industrial regions of Lombardy and Veneto which elect 73 senators between them.
+Berlusconi formed an alliance with the federalist Northern League in order to raise his chances of winning seats in the northern industrial regions of Lombardy and Veneto, which elect 73 senators between them.

 While many Italians blamed Berlusconi for their nation’s economic predicament when he resigned amid rising borrowing costs and personal scandals in November 2011, the fiscal policies implemented by his successor, the former European commissioner Mario Monti, have been deeply unpopular.

-Dissatisfaction with Monti’s reform efforts, however lackluster, boosted support for Berlusconi’s conservative party, which rallied against what it described as the incumbent premier’s “German” austerity program.
+Dissatisfaction with Monti’s reforms, however lackluster, brought voters back to Berlusconi’s conservative party, which rallied against what it described as the incumbent premier’s “German” austerity program.

-The Five Star Movement won 54 Senate seats in total, making it nigh impossible for either camp to govern without it unless, as Grillo suggested Monday night, Il Popolo della Libertà and Partito Democratico forged a grand coalition.
-That may only be possible if Berlusconi stepped aside.
+The Five Stars won 54 Senate seats altogether, making it almost impossible for either the left or the right to govern without it, unless — as Grillo suggested Monday night — Berlusconi and the Democrats form a grand coalition.
+But that may only be palatable to the left if Berlusconi steps down.

 How could this happen?
 Because serious politicians like technocrat premier Mario Monti and the left-wing candidate Pier Luigi Bersani hesitated, hummed and hawed and did things by halves.